 If you have a larger group, have a Sharpie marker available for people to write their name on the piece of foil.

 Once all of the dinners are wrapped in foil, put them in the oven and let them bake at 375 degrees for an hour while you’re playing games or hanging around the campfire.
 Once they’re done, eat them with paper plates and plastic silverware.

 Alternately, you could just make this sheet pan teriyaki chicken and pretend it was a tin foil meal!

 5 – Have s’more fun

 If your kids are older, you can also have them roast marshmallows over tea lights or small candles with grown-up supervision.
-Or just make a s’more themed dessert like these cookie s’mores or these sweet and salty s’mores.
+Or just make a s’more themed dessert like s’mores bars, cookie s’mores or these sweet and salty s’mores.

 6 – Make dutch oven breakfast.

 The morning after your campout, get up early and cook refrigerated cinnamon rolls in a dutch oven on your stovetop so they are ready when the rest of your group wakes up.